-The sections below in bold provide a brief summary of the results of the Needs Assessment section, which is discussed in more detail in each corresponding section of the Consolidated Plan.
+The following provides a brief summary of the results of the Needs Assessment section, which is discussed in more detail in each corresponding section of the ConPlan.

 Housing Needs.
 Rising market rents continue to be a problem for the City, as housing cost burden is a trying issue for the area residents.
-The rising market rents leads to a higher percentage of renters, especially those in the low-income categories, dealing with housing problems such as being housing costburdened, when compared to homeowners.
-According to the Department of Housing and Urban Development (HUD), a household is housing cost burdened when it spends over 30% of its income on housing.
+The rising market rents leads to a higher percentage of renters, especially those in the low-income categories, dealing with housing problems such as housing costburdened, when compared to homeowners.
+According to the Department of Housing and Urban Development (HUD), you are housing cost burdened when you spend over 30% of your income on housing.
 People who spend over 50% of their income on housing are said to be severely housing cost burdened.
 Important data for this section is as follows:

 - 45.0 percent of LMI households experience at least one of the following housing problems identified below, as categorized by HUD.
-The majority (56.8 percent) of LMI households have incomes at or below 30 percent AMI. - More renter households (4,145) reported having one or more of the below housing problems than owner households (1,250). - The most common housing problem throughout the City is housing cost burden; 32.2% of all City households are cost burdened, including 67.8% of LMI households. - There are 3,330 renter households at or below 80 percent AMI experiencing severe cost burden; these LMI renter households could be at-risk of homelessness as market rents continue to increase, particularly for the 2,135 extremely low-income households.
+The majority (56.8 percent) of LMI households have incomes at or below 30 percent AMI. - More renter households (4,145) reported having one or more of the below housing problems than owner households (1,250). - The most common housing problem throughout the City is housing cost burden; 32.2% of all City households are cost burdened, including 67.8% of LMI households.